HayekLab/TezosBook/Table of Contents.md

 Chapter 2 - A General Overview of Tezos

 Chapter 3 - Using the Tezos Software

+Chapter 4 - So you want to be a baker

-Chapter 4 - Under the hood
+Chapter 5 - Under the hood

+Chapter 6 - Outlook on the Future of Tezos

 Conclusion